mirelark/VanishingRange/docs/architecture/software-architecture.md

 AI-generated content is displayed in the species panel under a clearly labeled section.
 The label explicitly identifies the content as AI-generated.
 Generated content is visually distinguished from authoritative source content through consistent UI treatment — a distinct section header, a content type badge, and reduced visual prominence relative to authoritative fields.

 Fun facts are presented as supplementary educational content, not as primary species information.
-The species description sourced from EoL or IUCN is presented first and with greater visual weight.
+The species description sourced from EoL is presented first and with greater visual weight.

 ### 10.2 Provenance Requirements